OpianKyle/AutoBuild/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.
+UI Design preference: Sidebar navigation layout (changed August 5, 2025)

 # System Architecture

 ## Frontend Architecture
 The client is built using React with TypeScript, utilizing a modern component-based architecture.
-The UI is built with shadcn/ui components providing a consistent design system with Tailwind CSS for styling.
-The application uses Wouter for client-side routing and TanStack Query for server state management and API calls.
+The UI uses a sidebar navigation layout with shadcn/ui components providing a consistent design system and Tailwind CSS for styling.
+The application uses conditional rendering for navigation instead of traditional routing and TanStack Query for server state management and API calls.

 **Key Frontend Decisions:**
 - **React + TypeScript**: Chosen for type safety and modern development experience